Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/model_load_save.md

     return loss
 ```
-Then we expand the network and add one more layer(`dense3`) to above model:
+Then we expand the network and add one more layer (`dense3`) in above model:
 ```python
 @flow.global_function(type="train")
 def train_job(